junzhli/btcd-address-indexing-worker/Readme.md

 -----
 * Configurable options

-**Please set environment variables with file called .env, you can begin with file `.env.template` for reference**
+**Please set environment variables with file called `.env` and place this under the current path where you run this program on shell.
+You can begin with file `.env.template` for reference**

 | Name                  | Required | Default value   | Description                          |
 |-----------------------|----------|-----------------|--------------------------------------|